Zicheng-KIT/SpeechTranslation/reports/report_for_fourth_task.md

 | Sixties     | 34.757                    | 19.365         | 49      |
 | Seventies   | 28.753                    | 20.909         | 42      |

+The BLEU scores across gender, accent, and age groups demonstrate that both the Salmonn end-to-end model and the cascaded speech translation model maintain relatively consistent performance without significant variations.
+This indicates that neither model shows any apparent bias against specific demographics or linguistic features, supporting their fairness and robustness in diverse scenarios.

 ## Attack on Input Length (Covost Dataset)